What are the advantages of teaching online?

 Online instruction does not supplant the need for an effective educator.
 This is why faculty and instructional designers consider how to use the digital tools available to design effective and challenging online courses for a range of student ability.

 Students are required to engage with content with more autonomy, and to demonstrate a substantial degree of self-motivation in order to meet the learning objectives of a course.
-In addition to course content, students also develop stronger abilities in digital literacy.

 In designing an online course, faculty can consider the ways in which they can increase and sustain student motivation.
 Examples include: